In theory, cash flow isn’t too complicated—it’s a reflection of how money moves into and out of your business.

-Want to create a more detailed cash forecast for the rest of 2019?
-Check out our article that walks you through the process of creating a comprehensive cash flow projection
+Want to create a more detailed cash forecast for the upcoming quarter?
+Check out our article that walks you through the process of creating a comprehensive cash flow projection.

-Cash flow formulas: Math to keep your cash flowing
+Cash flow formulas: Math to manage your cash flow

-As a small business owner, calculating cash flow formulas may not be what gets you fired up—but running out of cash isn’t a problem any business owners wants to face.
+As a small business owner, calculating cash flow formulas may not be what gets you fired up—but running out of cash isn’t a problem any business owner wants to face.

 Keeping track of cash flow into and out of your business means you have a more holistic understanding of your business’s financial health.
 You can anticipate cash flow problems and solve them before they hit, and you can optimize your operations so cash flow troubles become a thing of the past.

 If you need more cash flow formula support, visit our cash flow education centre.